weaveworks/weave/site/ipam/stop-remove-peers-ipam.md

 scratch.

-For failed peers, the `weave rmpeer` command can be invoked to permanently remove the ranges allocated to said peer.
-This allows other peers to allocate IPs in the ranges previously owned by the removed peer, and as such should be used with extreme caution - if the removed peer had transferred some range of IP addresses to another peer but this is not known to the whole network, or if it later rejoins the Weave network, the same IP address may be allocated twice.
+For failed peers, the `weave rmpeer` command can be invoked to permanently remove the ranges allocated to said peers.
+This allows other peers to allocate IPs in the ranges previously owned by the removed peers, and as such should be used with extreme caution: if the removed peers had transferred some range of IP addresses to other peers but this is not known to the whole network, or if some of them later rejoin the Weave network, the same IP address may be allocated twice.

 Assume you had started the three peers in the example earlier, and then host3 caught fire, you can go to one of the other hosts and run: